Wynn Las Vegas: Golf course

 By the end of 2004, Wynn had tentative plans to eventually redevelop the golf course as a mixed-use project revolving around a man-made lake.
 The project could include hotels, gaming space, and residences, similar to MGM's CityCenter.
 In 2014, Wynn said he would never redevelop the golf course.
 He later changed his position and announced new plans for the site in 2016, in the form of Wynn Paradise Park.
 The project would cost up to $1.6 billion, and would include a hotel and small casino overlooking a lagoon, where guests could take part in various water activities.
 It would also include a white sand beach and boardwalk.
 Wynn found the site too valuable to leave undeveloped.

 The golf course closed in December 2017, to make way for construction of Paradise Park.
 Several months later, Matt Maddox took over as CEO of Wynn Resorts, following Steve Wynn's resignation.
 Commenting on Paradise Park, Maddox said, "We weren't really interested in building a large public swimming pool for the Las Vegas Strip".
 Plans for the project were scrapped at the end of 2018, after construction costs had risen to $3 billion.
 A convention facility was the only aspect of the project to proceed, being built on a portion of the golf course.
 Fazio and his son Logan were hired to revamp the remaining golf course acreage.
 The redesign included 10 revamped holes and 8 new ones.

 The course reopened in October 2019, serving as an additional amenity for the casino's heavily male demographic.
 The course had lost the Wynn property up to $15 million during its closure.
 At $550 per round of golf, it was one of the most expensive courses in the U.S. upon its reopening.
-In 2022, the golf course hosted the Las Vegas Concours d'Elegance automotive event.
+In 2022, the golf course began hosting the annual Las Vegas Concours d'Elegance automotive event.

+The course was also host to the inaugural Netflix Cup, held in conjunction with the 2023 Las Vegas Grand Prix.
+It has also hosted other events, such as The Match from 2021 to 2023, and the 8AM Invitational in 2024.